Today I want to share with you a vintage recipe for an easy butterscotch tart that came straight from the kitchens that made our old school dinners.

 1. Slowly melt 160g butter in a pan.

-2. Mix in 160g demerara sugar and stir until dissolved.
+2. Mix in 160g demerara sugar and stir well until dissolved.

-3. Add the milk and 40g flour a bit at a time and whisk as you go.
+3. Add the flour a bit at a time and whisk as you go.

-5. Pour into pastry case/cases.
+6. Pour into a pastry case/cases.
 Allow it to cool, then refrigerate overnight (or if you are impatient you can speed it up a bit by putting it in the freezer although it’s not as nice).

 I have to say I did enjoy school dinners on the whole, bar the odd exception.